SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/architecture.md

 2. `UCloud/IM (Server)` → `UCloud/Core`: Send job updates
 3. `UCloud/Core` → `End-user(s)`: Notify about relevant job updates

-## Direct Mode Networking Requirements
+## Networking Requirements

 In this section, we will recap the requirements listed from the section above.
-Direct mode is required for production use.

 ### DNS and Certificates